LachlanMcCulloch/blog/_posts/2025-05-27-bounding-boxes-and-bovine-nightmares.md

 [learn-wgpu]: https://sotrh.github.io/learn-wgpu/
 [wikipedia-normal-map]: https://en.wikipedia.org/wiki/Normal_mapping

-## I have become Bull, Destroyer of Cows
+## I have become Bull, destroyer of cows

 We fire up the program, and what emerges is pure nightmare fuel: an unholy fusion of limbs and bovine flesh, a monstrous cow deity born of code and chaos.